 Frequently Asked Questions

-Below you'll find a wealth of information to assist you in understanding how to effectively apply for admission to International University of Professional Studies.
-To begin your enrollment process, please complete the Official Enrollment Application Form, and submit it along with your "Personal Portfolio" and the required $100.00 Educational Assessment Fee.
-For students accepted for enrollment into the University, 100% of this nonrefundable $100.00 Educational Assessment Fee is applied toward tuition.
-For information on how to put together your Personal Portfolio be sure to check out the Sample Portfolio and the very helpful 7 Secrets To Putting Together An Effective Portfolio.
+Below you will find a wealth of information to assist you in understanding how to effectively apply for admission to International University of Professional Studies.
+To begin your enrollment process, please complete the Official Enrollment Application Form, and submit it along with your "Personal Portfolio" and the required $100 Educational Assessment Fee.
+For students accepted for enrollment into the University, 100% of this nonrefundable $100 Educational Assessment Fee is applied toward tuition.
+For information on how to put together your Personal Portfolio be sure to check out the Sample Portfolio and the very helpful "7 Secrets To Putting Together An Effective Portfolio".

 * These files are available as Portable Document Format (PDF) files.
 The free Adobe Acrobat Reader is required to view and print PDF files and is available for download, with instructions from Adobe's web site.